Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 Among other things, this pattern is commonly used to simplify operations that rely on large sets of (potentially optional) input parameters.
 Instead of expecting all of the inputs upfront, interfaces designed in a fluent manner provide a way to configure each of the relevant aspects separately from each other.

-As an example, let's consider the following example:
+As an example, let's consider the following code:

 ```csharp
 var result = RunCommand(